Parviz Sabeti: Biography

-Parviz Sabeti was born in 1936 into a Bahai family.
-However, his father lost his right to be part of the Bahai community, and Parviz Sabeti never became a practizing Bahai.
+Parviz Sabeti was born in 1936 into a Baháʼí Faith family.
+However, his father lost his right to be part of the Baháʼí community, and Parviz Sabeti never became a practicing Baháʼí.
 He graduated from the Law School of the University of Tehran.
 He was initially hired as a judge in the Ministry of Justice.
 Having shown a keen interest in public policy and politics, he was recruited into the SAVAK, which was part of the Prime Minister's office, in 1959.
 This was a time when a new policy of introducing civilians into an organization staffed by primarily ex-military rank and file was introduced.
 Initially, he worked as a political analyst in the department of internal security and very soon became the head of political analysis where he was in charge of preparing and writing daily, periodical and special reports which went ultimately via the chain of command to the Shah of Iran.

 Although Sabeti was philosophically against Marxism and radical Islam, he believed that arresting and prosecuting members of such groups should not be the only course of action.
 The cycle of actions and reactions of dissent, revolt, then crackdown would continue until the government, through substantial reforms, attempted to remove the roots of dissatisfactions and create more room for the participation of people in the political system.

+At the height of Mohammad Reza Pahlavi’s power, the Shah threatened to court-martial Sabeti because he wrote a critical report of one of the Shah’s close friends, according to Sabeti in 2004 during a telephone call with historian Abbas Milani.
 Impressions by the Shah towards Parviz Sabeti had changed by the late 1970s when Sabeti, as the de facto security advisor to the Prime Minister and spokesman for the government, provided a long and impressive TV interview exposing the plots by the Iraqi regime of Saddam Hussein against Iran, with the collusion of internal enemies of the Shah.
 He continued to provide two more such interviews exposing the tactics of two major opposition groups, one Communist and one Islamic-Marxist.

 None of this undid however the fact that he was the only civilian leader to have reached a leadership position at SAVAK, with the inevitable friction with the more hard-line, one dimensional attitude of those with a military background.
-One example being his differences with General Nassiri who was chief of SAVAK and deputy Prime Minister for 14 years.
+One example being his differences with General Nematollah Nassiri who was chief of SAVAK and deputy Prime Minister for 14 years.
 Nassiri who was a loyal soldier for the Shah, very often had clashes with Sabeti.